Leased Car Insurance Requirements: What Coverage You Need & Costs

 • Interior damage from accidents

 Standard auto insurance policies do not cover normal wear and tear.
-Your collision and comprehensive coverage pays for accident damage, minus your deductible.
+Your collision coverage pays for accident damage, minus your deductible.
 The key decision is whether to repair damage before returning the vehicle or accept the lessor's repair charges — which can run 30% to 50% higher than independent body shop rates.

 Pros